zeropointnothing/pyBox/MoniPy/README.md

 pip install psutil
 ```

+Also note that the TUI mode of MoniPY requires you to install the `windows-curses` module.
+However, I do **not** fully support Windows, and it will most likely run poorly.
+You have been warned!

 ## Manually

 While MoniPY will still log to your desktop, it will also display the logs to the console, so you can run it directly.